A CHANGED BODY: HERE IS WHERE I EXIST

 Sometimes even fighting with the insecurities she might face.
-So, everyone has its own monsters/battles to fight.
+So, everyone has their own monsters/battles to fight.

 I fight my battles every day with the acidic people in my surroundings who keep on reminding me about the way I look.

 And the weight I have put on, the spots I have on my face, and whatnot.
 How do I deal with them?
 I will tell you shortly.